Overview

 For instance, you can launch the test suite for entity service with the following command:

-./gradlew entity-service:test
+./gradlew search-service:test

 Building the project